WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Players/iBattus.md

 ### Legacy

 iBattus's journey through SarCraft history serves as a cautionary tale about the corrupting influence of power and the price of pride.
-From community builder to disgraced administrator to vengeful warrior, his evolution mirrors the server's own transition from peaceful cooperation to factional warfare.
+From community builder to disgraced administrator to vengeful warrior to reluctant peacemaker and finally to exiled pariah, his evolution mirrors the server's own complex transitions.

-Though his final act was to abandon the server rather than face defeat, iBattus's impact on SarCraft cannot be overstated.
-His rivalry with [[WhoIsFishie]] drove some of the most dramatic moments in server history, and his administrative abuses provided the catalyst for the revolutionary movements that would reshape SarCraft's political landscape forever.
+His rivalry with [[WhoIsFishie]] drove some of the most dramatic moments in server history, from the Season 5 Revolution to the Season 8 Fish Bundy Trials to the Season 9 Great War to the Season 10 administrative controversies.
+Even in their brief alliance at the start of Season 10, their relationship defined server politics.

 In the pantheon of SarCraft legends, iBattus stands as neither hero nor villain, but as something more complex - a player whose ambition and pride created both moments of community brilliance and episodes of catastrophic destruction.
+Perhaps most significantly, his inability to accept defeat gracefully - whether through combat logging, administrative abuse, or server abandonment - serves as his most enduring and controversial legacy.

+Season 10's final judgment on iBattus came not from a dramatic battle or court verdict, but from the administrative decision to remove his access entirely - a quiet end to SarCraft's most dramatic antagonist.